jha-captech/Go-Microservice-Template/README.md

 ### `config`

-config contains a struct declaring all application config, as well as a function for loading config from environment variables.
+config contains all application config as well as a function for loading config from environment variables.

 ### `database`